-New cookbook reflects mushroom mania, but not foraging’s full community
+New cookbook reflects mushroom mania but not foraging’s full community

 Instead of dwelling on the insult, Baca has started hosting his own forays for participants who are Black, Indigenous or other people of color.
 He’s also empowering Indigenous people to share their knowledge among themselves.
 He’s one of a group of writers at the helm of “A Gathering Basket,” another community cookbook, but this one is made by and for his community.
 It’s a multimedia, digital book that’s published serially with poetry, art, videos and photography — and recipes.
 Coincidentally, the final section of 2021 was all about mushrooms.
 “It’s a cookbook in name, but it doesn’t follow the Western format of a cookbook.
 It looks more through the Indigenous lens of what food warfare has done to Indigenous people,” he said.

 Nelson has a book of her own expected at the end of next year: a seasonally directed guide with recipes that gives weedy or invasive plants their close-up.
-Since she’s an avid mushroom gatherer and cook, it will have plenty of ideas for what to do with that ingredient throughout the year.
+Because she’s an avid mushroom gatherer and cook, it will have plenty of ideas for what to do with that ingredient throughout the year.

 In the meantime, the community represented by that of hobbyists in the “Fantastic Fungi” cookbook does have appealing recipes to inspire and feed you.
 Carpenter’s fancy-seeming but ultimately homely — and easy — oyster mushrooms on toast is among them.
 It’s a place to start.